trendmicro/terraform-provider-conformity/docs/guides/sso_user/sso_user_provider.md

 ---
-page_title: "Configure Invite SSO User Provider - cloudconformity_terraform"
+page_title: "Configure Invite SSO User Provider"
 subcategory: "Users"
 description: |-
   Provides instruction on how to configure SSO invite user to your organisation using Terraform.
 This resource is not applicable to users who are part of the Cloud One Platform.